myTerminal/template-web-app-webpack/README.md

  Please note that Express is not the web-server in this mode and hence any web-services implemented in "src\server\index.js" will not work.
  - `npm run build` to run Webpack with production configuration.
  In this mode, Webpack minifies the JavaScript bundles and there are no source-maps created.

+## To-Do

+ - Find a way to write and run tests